-Jeff Almeida is a director at Grant & Eisenhofer practicing in the areas of corporate, securities and consumer litigation.
+Jeff Almeida is a principal at Grant & Eisenhofer practicing in the areas of corporate, securities and consumer litigation.

 Mr. Almeida has also been actively engaged in derivative, class, and appraisal litigation in the Delaware Court of Chancery, including the matters In re Tyson Foods, Inc. Consolidated Shareholder Litigation, which resulted in historic rulings clarifying the fiduciary duties of corporate directors in connection with the administration of stock option plans; Louisiana Municipal Police Employees’ Retirement System v.
 Crawford (Caremark), a well-publicized derivative action challenging the terms of the Caremark and CVS merger that resulted in a $3.2 billion settlement; and In re Genentech Inc. Shareholder Litigation, where he successfully represented Genentech minority stockholders in controlling stockholder Roche’s attempt to squeeze out the minority to seize full control of Genentech.